SchmitzAndrew/Power_Outage_Analysis/README.md

 #### Choice of Test Statistic

 Our test statistic is the difference in means of the duration of the power outage between rural and urban outages.
+These accurately reflects the question we are trying to answer since it directly compares the numerical OUTAGE.DURATION columns.

 #### P Value and Conclusion

-We selected our p-value to be 0.05 since this is considered the industry standard.
+We selected our p-value to be 0.05 since this is considered the industry standard and precise enough for our experiment.

 Since our p_value was much lower than our cutoff, we believe that there is an arguement to reject the null hypothesis.
+This leads us to believe that power outages in rural areas might last longer.
+However, we are not able to make a surefire statement since we are just performing statistical tests.